 An agent with experience in short sales will help to expedite your transaction and protect your interests.
 You don't want to miss any important detail due to inexperience or find out your transaction is not going to close on time because no one has followed up in a timely manner.

 Qualifying the Property and Seller for a Short SaleA lender is unlikely to agree to a short sale unless the seller has no equity and is unable to repay the difference between your sales price and the existing loans.
 Sellers need to provide a hardship letter to the lender.
 Sellers may also owe taxes on the amount of debt that is forgiven.

 In addition, the lender will want to see that you have your own loan available and you are preapproved.
-Send a preapproval letter to the lender.
+Send a preapproval letter for the lender.
 It will help if your agent sends a list of comparable sales that support the price you are offering to pay for the home.

 Give the Short Sale Lender Time to RespondMake your offer contingent upon the lender's acceptance.
 Give the lender a time frame in which to respond, after which, you will be free to cancel.